IRHPC/irhpc.github.io/docs/compiling/08_singularity.md

     apt-get -y --allow-unauthenticated install vim
 ```

-Using this definition file as as tarting point, we can startto build our lolcow.img container.
+Using this definition file as as starting point, we can start to build our lolcow.img container.
 The build command requires ```sudo``` privileges.

 ```bash
 $ sudo singularity build --sandbox lolcow lolcow.def